Category:

 Getty Images

 Over the next few years, Freddy himself got more involved with making music.
-He was featured on the 1982 single, "Change the Beat," in which he rapped a verse in both English and French.
-At one point on the track, Freddy can be heard saying "Ahhhhh, this stuff is really fresh."
+He was featured on the 1982 single "Change the Beat," in which he rapped a verse in both English and French.
+At one point on the track, Freddy can be heard saying, "Ahhhhh, this stuff is really fresh."
 The line would go on to be sampled in over 750 hip-hop tracks in the future.
 The record led to Freddy recording four other records, all of which were first released in France in 1982.
-A tour through Europe followed called the "New York City Rap" tour.
+A tour through Europe followed, which was called the "New York City Rap" tour.
 It featured Freddy along with artists like The Rock Steady Crew, Futura 2000, Phase Two, and Rammellzee, among others.
 Prior to the tour, American hip-hop music had not been played in France.
 The tour sparked the hip-hop movement there and helped France become a massive market for hip-hop music.

-In 1983, Freddy produced a hip-hop version of "Eisgukühlter Bommerlunder" called "Hip Hop Bommi Bop" in collaboration with the German punk rock band, Die Toten Hosen.
+In 1983, Freddy produced a hip-hop version of "Eisgukühlter Bommerlunder" called "Hip Hop Bommi Bop" in collaboration with the German punk rock band Die Toten Hosen.
 The collaboration is said to be the first co-production of punk music and hip-hop.

 Personal Life

 Freddy does not divulge any information about his personal life to the public.
-It is only known that he has at least one daughter named Sparkle who graduated from high school in 2014.
+It is only known that he has at least one daughter named Sparkle, who graduated from high school in 2014.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.